Indre-V/bee-aware/README.md

 ## Browser Testing

 Bee-Aware was tested on a range of available browsers to any issues or errors.
 Microsoft Edge, Google Chrome, Firefox and Opera were chosen for explicit testing.
 I have also signed up for [BrowserStack](https://live.browserstack.com/) to test my page for Internet Explorer and Safari.
 Internet Explorer preliminary results were very poor as it is outdated.
-I tested Safari on Ipad and Iphone.
+I tested Safari on iPad and iPhone.
 No major issues were found on the top 4 browsers for the final version of the website.

 [Browser Compatibility Manual Test](docs/browser-compatibility-test-results.pdf "Browser Compatibility Manual Test")